How to Sleep With SI Joint Pain: Best Sleeping Positions for Sacroiliac Relief (2025)

 *The Comhar All-in-One standing desk from FlexiSpot is a great option if you are searching for a modern desk with easy installation!

-If you must stand all day at work, consider propping the leg on a stool a few times during the day, each time for about 30 minutes.
-Simply position the stool under the painful side and rest your knee on the stool, as if you were kneeling on the ground.
-Meanwhile, keep the other leg standing.
+If you must stand all day at work, consider propping your leg on a stool a few times during the day, each time for about 30 minutes.
+Simply position the stool under the foot on the painful side, resting your foot gently on the stool while keeping the other leg standing.
+This slight elevation helps reduce pressure through the SI joint and lower back, offering relief without overloading your spine.

 Benefits: A sacroiliac belt offers targeted support to the pelvic region, stabilizing the sacroiliac joint and reducing strain.
 It can alleviate lower back pain, enhance comfort during daily activities, and promote proper posture.